Custom Soda Can Branding

 Challenge

-Develop original, visually consistent patterns that could function as both standalone art and applied brand graphics.
+Establish a set of original, visually consistent patterns that could function both as standalone compositions and as applied brand graphics.

 Solution

-Color System: Selected a palette of cool, saturated blues and purples to emphasize contrast and modern appeal.
+Color System: Established a focused palette of cool, saturated blues and purples to create strong contrast, reinforce cohesion, and support a contemporary visual tone.

-Brand Application: Applied the patterns to soda can mockups, testing scale, placement, and visual rhythm across different designs.
+Brand Application: Applied the pattern system to soda can mockups, refining scale, placement, and rhythm to maintain clarity and impact across multiple variations.

 Impact